daymxn/rLog/README.md

 ## Overview

-rLog is a context based server-side logging framework for ROBLOX, designed to help organize and structure your logging process.
+rLog is a Context-based server-side logging framework for ROBLOX, designed to help organize and structure your logging process.

-Utilizing [Correlation IDs](https://microsoft.github.io/code-with-engineering-playbook/observability/correlation-id/) via rLog's `LogContext`, you can create logging infrastructure that mirrors more entrprise-like systems; faciliating easier debugging and external auditing.
+Utilizing [Correlation IDs](https://microsoft.github.io/code-with-engineering-playbook/observability/correlation-id/) via rLog's `LogContext`, you can create logging infrastructure that mirrors more enterprise-like systems; facilitating easier debugging and external auditing.

 ## Documentation